Delivery Hero goes back to its roots with Berlin return

 The 10-year-old e-commerce company, a constituent of Germany’s DAX blue-chip index, is going back to its roots after a growth spurt in Asia culminated in its recent $6.9 billion takeover of South Korea’s Woowa.

-Delivery Hero sold its German operations in Dec.
-2018 to Dutch rival Takeaway.com - now known as Just Eat Takeaway (TKWY.AS) - to focus on markets spanning Asia, Europe, the Middle East and the Americas.
+Delivery Hero sold its German operations here in Dec.
+2018 to Dutch rival Takeaway.com - now known as Just Eat Takeaway (JET) - to focus on markets spanning Asia, Europe, the Middle East and the Americas.

 In the view of Chief Executive Niklas Oestberg, the German market has lagged Delivery Hero’s own development while it was away, opening up an opportunity to win it back.